moatazbadr/AdminDashboard/README.md

 ## 📌 OverView

-The Edu-Plat Admin Dashboard is a crucial component of Edu-Plat, an online educational platform designed to serve the Faculty of Science, Ain Shams University's Mathematics Department espcially Computer sicence program.
+The Edu-Plat Admin Dashboard is a crucial component of Edu-Plat, an online educational platform designed to serve the Faculty of Science.
+Ain Shams University's Mathematics Department espcially Computer sicence program.
-This dashboard provides administrators with the tools to manage courses ,users and more!
+This dashboard provides administrators with the tools to manage courses, users, and more!

-### Admin Roles :
+### Features :
-- Manage courses (add/delete)
+- Manage courses CRUD operations
 - Manage Doctor Registeration And Removal
 - Upload important Academic Files (Exams Schedules ,Labs Schedules ,etc...)
 - View academic analytics